 Today in Tribe History: June 18, 1966

-The son of Sandy Alomar, Sr., a 15-year Major Leaguer and longtime coach, both Sandy and his brother Roberto Alomar would reach the professional game as members of the San Diego Padres.
-The younger Alomar, Roberto, would reach first in April of 1988, but Sandy would play one game in September and another seven the next season, due to a bigger hurdle to clear in All-Star catcher Benito Santiago.
+The son of Sandy Alomar, Sr., a 15-year Major Leaguer and longtime coach, both Sandy and his brother Roberto would reach the professional game as members of the San Diego Padres.
+Roberto, the younger of the two, would reach first in April of 1988, but Sandy would play one game in September and another seven the next season, due to a much bigger hurdle to clear on the roster in All-Star catcher Benito Santiago.

 He became a free agent following the 2000 season and signed with the Chicago White Sox.
 They traded him to Colorado in 2002, but he returned as a free agent to Chicago following the season.
 After a season with the Texas Rangers in 2005 and a half season with the Los Angeles Dodgers in 2006, he was traded back to the White Sox a third time.
 He would wrap up his career with one season with the New York Mets in 2007.